 Residence hall policies

-Examples of prohibited activities in the residence halls include, but are not limited to the following:
+Examples of prohibited activities in the residence halls includes, but are not limited to the following.

 - Setting a fire or making a false report of a fire or other emergency